yatiris/yatiris.github.io/_people/jose_ignacio_orlando.md

 ### Bio

-[José Ignacio Orlando](https://ignaciorlando.github.io/) (Nacho) is an Assistant Researcher from CONICET, a teaching assistant at UNICEN and professor of Machine Learning and Computer Vision at [DUIA](https://duia.exa.unicen.edu.ar/).
+[José Ignacio Orlando](https://ignaciorlando.github.io/) (Nacho) is an Associate Researcher from CONICET, a teaching assistant at UNICEN and professor of Machine Learning and Computer Vision at [DUIA](https://duia.exa.unicen.edu.ar/).
 His main research interests involve the application of machine learning and computer vision techniques to process biomedical signals, with applications in ophthalmology and medicine in general.
 He is also a Co-Founder of [retinar](https://retinar.com.ar/en/), a project that aims to develop an AI based platform for teleophthalmology of diabetic retinopathy.
 He holds a Ph.D. in Computational and Industrial Mathematics and a Sotware Engineering degree, both from UNICEN.

 ### Relevant publications